conda/conda/docs/source/install/central.rst

 Each user may then use the central conda installation, which will read settings from their own "user" .condarc configuration file located in their home directory.
-The users' configuration is limited by the second "system" .condarc file, and the path to it is the same as the root environment prefix displayed by ``conda info``.
+The users' configuration is limited by the second "system" .condarc file, and the path to it is the same as the root environment prefix displayed by ``conda info``, as shown in the :ref:`admin-inst` below.

 The system configuration settings are commonly used in a system configuration file, although they may also be used in a user configuration file.
 All user configuration settings may also be used in a system configuration file.